JohnTheCoolingFan/RandomFactorioThings/README.md

 Random Factorio Things (RFT for short) extends vanilla (base) game, adding new assembling machines, new buildings tiers and new modules.

+RandomFactorioThings development is stopped.
+There will be no content updates.
+Minor bug fixes and updates for new Factorio versions will still come out.

 ### Main features:

 - New tiers of common machines, such as furnaces or mining drills.